mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 empty and vanadium run numbers used.
 In this case the additional indentation underneath the respective mode is used.

-Additionally fields can be left blank until a later date if runs in different modes have not been collected yet.
+Fields can be left blank until a later date if runs in different modes have not been collected yet.

 .. code-block:: yaml